Democratic Alliance (Portugal, 2024)

 The AD – PSD/CDS Coalition (AD – Coligação PSD/CDS, AD) is a centre-right political alliance in Portugal.
 Composed of the Social Democratic Party (PSD) and the CDS – People's Party (CDS–PP), the alliance is a relaunch of the homonymous alliance which contested elections between 1979 and 1983.
 Between 2024 and 2025, it was called AD – Democratic Alliance and also included the People's Monarchist Party (PPM).

 History

 First attempts

-Marcelo Rebelo de Sousa led an attempt to establish a new Democratic Alliance in 1998, between the PSD and the People's Party (CDS–PP; the former CDS), led by Paulo Portas.
-It contested the 2004 European elections as Força Portugal, but was subsequently dissolved.
-However, both the PSD and CDS–PP later agreed to contest the 2014 European elections under a joint list called the Portugal Alliance.
+Marcelo Rebelo de Sousa led a failed attempt to establish a new Democratic Alliance in 1998 (under the name Democratic Alternative) between the PSD and the People's Party (CDS–PP), led by Paulo Portas.
+A PSD/CDS–PP coalition, called Força Portugal, contested the 2004 European elections, but was defeated and was subsequently dissolved.
+Ten years later, however, both the PSD and CDS–PP again agreed to contest the 2014 European elections under a joint list called the Portugal Alliance.

 In the 2015 legislative election, PSD and CDS-PP ran together in a coalition called Portugal Ahead.

 The Democratic Alliance was revived in the Azores only to contest the 2022 elections.
 The coalition polled second with 34% of the votes and elected two MPs to Parliament.